Jourdan Dunn Attacks London Nightclub In Racism Row

 GIGGS STORMZY MAYA HAILEY WINNIE NELAM LEIGHANNE EDWARD ELLA DILONE THANK YOU AND SORRY THAT YOU ALL HAD TO EXPERIENCE REIGN LUV U ALL ❤️— Jourdan Dunn (@missjourdandunn) September 17, 2017

-The newly opened private members club, which has VIP tables requiring a minimum spend of £3,000, is yet to comment on the incident.
+The newly opened private members club, which has VIP tables requiring a minimum spend of £3,000 (about $4,046 USD), has yet to comment on the incident.

 Advertisement